 A divorce, separation or break-up is incredibly difficult at the best of times.
 When there are children involved it becomes exponentially harder.
 And when you’re dealing with a difficult ex, co-parenting can often feel like an impossible task.
-The “perpetrator” in this dynamic will very rarely see themselves as the problem, so seeking third party help is often futile in trying to establish a compromising and working co-parenting situation.
+The “perpetrator” in this dynamic will very rarely see themselves as the problem, so seeking third party help is often futile in trying to establish a compromising and working co-parenting situation (but not impossible, some divorced couples start online relationship counseling to make sure the co-parenting works out).
 But dealing with someone like this can be extremely difficult and stressful and we highly recommend that you get an online counsellor for yourself that can help you navigate the emotions and other frustrations that come along with a situation like this.

 Here’s a few helpful tips on how to manage co-parenting with a difficult ex:

 Picking up the phone and making a call to, or even receiving a call from the ex should really be a last resort.
 Keep everything in writing.
 Not only will this allow emotions to take a back seat and not allow anyone to react impulsively or say something they might regret, it also serves as proof.
 This is especially important with the ex who never perceives themselves as the guilty party.
 Something that was said on the phone can be refuted, but something in black and white can’t.
 And unfortunately, those dealing with a difficult ex will often be forced to seek legal discourse.